 The formula for calculating the ratio is as follows:

-- Cost of goods sold is the costs attributed to the production of the goods that are sold by a company over a certain period.
+Cost of goods sold is the cost attributed to the production of the goods that are sold by a company over a certain period.
 The cost of goods sold by a company can found on the company’s income statement.

 Practical Example of Inventory Turnover Ratio

-For example, Walmart Inc. (WMT) and Target Corporation reported the following figures in its financial statements:
+For example, Walmart Inc. (WMT) and Target Corporation reported the following figures in financial statements: